mrismanaziz/Reforestation/README.md

-## What did the judge say to the dentist?
-Do you swear to pull the tooth, the whole tooth and nothing but the tooth?
+## Why is the ocean always blue?
+Because the shore never waves back.